Uganda gorilla trekking permits discounted from $700 to $400

 Note that the discount on gorilla and chimpanzee trekking permits does not apply to rescheduled permits due to the coronavirus pandemic.
 The promotional rates only apply to new reservations done during the four months.

-You can the official announcement by UWA here.
+You may check the official announcement by UWA here.

 If you plan to visit Uganda between December 2020 and March 2021, you can take advantage of these promotional rates.
 Take a look at our gorilla tours and wildlife safaris, and contact us to let us know if you are interested in booking a trip with Bamboo Ecotours.